M3RGeo/Overheat-Protection-Protocol/README.md

 # Overheat Protection Protocol
- A program to monitor computer temprature and when the computer starts to overheat to shut it down automatically or within a selected time period.
+ A program to monitor computer tempratures and to keep the computer safe from overheating.

 # Planned Features
  1. Platform Independance